BackupTheBerlios/plantlore-svn/trunk/lib/README.txt

 looks-2.0.2.jar		JGoodies look & feel
-dom4j-1.6.jar		Dom4j library for work with XML swing-layout-1.0.jar	Library used by dialogs created in Netbeans Matisse editor
+dom4j-1.6.jar		Dom4j library for work with XML swing-layout-1.0.jar	Library used by dialogs created in Netbeans Matisse editor spin.jar		A special library that supports a creation of a non-freezing Swing GUI.
+See http://spin.sourceforge.net/ for more details.